Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.rst

 Checks disk bandwidth over a period of time.
 The check tracks the maximum bandwidth and alerts if the bandwidth over the last n reads is above a certain percentage (by default 80/90% over the last 5 reads).
 This works similar to Load5, but at the disk I/O level.

-On Linux, the check plugin tries to find "important" disks automatically by default, so as not to waste disk space in a time series database with unnecessary disk information.
+On Linux, the check plugin by default tries to find "important" disks automatically and returns only useful perfdata information, so as not to waste disk space in a time series database with unnecessary disk information (as in earlier versions).
 To do this, it looks for disks that are mounted to a folder.

 Disk I/O always starts at 10 MiB/sec, but stores the highest measured bandwidth, so it adjusts the ``RWmax/s`` value accordingly.
 For this reason, this check takes some time to warm up its (cached) readings: The check will throw some warnings and criticals during the first major disk activities above 10Mib/sec until the maximum bandwidth of the disk has been determined.

-Example: The result of ``./disk-io --count 5 --warning 80 --critical 90`` could look like this:
+Example: The (shortened) result of ``./disk-io --count 5 --warning 80 --critical 90`` could look like this:

 .. code-block:: text

-    dm-0: 23.6MiB/s read, 17.2MiB/s write (current)
+    /dev/dm-4: 0.0B/s read1, 48.7KiB/s write1, 48.7KiB/s total, 227.9MiB/s max

     Name !
 RWmax/s !
 R1/s     !
 W1/s     !
 R5/s     !
 W5/s     !
 RW5/s
     -----+---------+----------+----------+----------+----------+--------------------
     dm-0 !
 44.9MiB !
 42.8MiB  !
 17.2MiB  !
 23.1MiB  !
 18.6MiB  !
 36.3MiB [CRITICAL]
     dm-1 !
 10.0MiB !
 4.7KiB   !
 4.0KiB   !
 2.0KiB   !
 6.8KiB   !
 8.7KiB
-    sda  !
-10.0MiB !
-729.6KiB !
-154.2KiB !
-732.0KiB !
-152.4KiB !
-884.4KiB
+    ...

 The first line always shows the disk with the currently highest bandwidth (here ``dm-0``).